-PI North America is dedicated to showing industry the beneficial results of using fieldbuses in general and PROFIBUS and PROFINET in particular, while assisting device manufacturers throughout North America in the development and marketing of PROFIBUS and PROFINET products.
+PI North America is dedicated to supporting industry in achieving beneficial results using the PROFIBUS, PROFINET, IO-Link, and omlox technologies.
+PI North America also assists device manufacturers in the development and marketing of PROFIBUS, PROFINET, IO-Link, and omlox products.

 Over 1,500 companies organized into 27 Regional PI Associations develop and supply fieldbus and Industrial Ethernet solutions for cost efficient and highly reliable automation.